bruin-data/ingestr/docs/supported-sources/dynamodb.md

 ```

 Assuming that `absolute-armadillo` table has a datetime field called `updated_at`, whenever you run this command, only rows with value greater than `MAX(updated_at)` from previous load will be fetched from DynamoDB.

+> [!WARNING]
+> DynamoDB doesn't support indexed range scans.
+> Whenever you run `ingestr ingest`, the whole table is scanned.
+> Although `ingestr` does specify a filter critiera, DynamoDB only applies
+> this _after_ running the table scan.